Pfizer Inc. (PFE:US), the world’s largest drugmaker, won U.S. regulatory approval of its treatment for one of the four most common types of leukemia.

 Gleevec, from Basel, Switzerland-based Novartis, is the most-popular initial treatment for chronic myeloid leukemia with $4.7 billion in sales last year, according to data compiled by Bloomberg.

-Ariad Pharmaceuticals Inc. (ARIA), based in Cambridge, Massachusetts, asked the FDA to review its chronic myeloid leukemia drug ponatinib in July.
+Ariad Pharmaceuticals Inc. (ARIA:US), based in Cambridge, Massachusetts, asked the FDA to review its chronic myeloid leukemia drug ponatinib in July.
 Ariad said in a July 30 statement that it expects approval in the first quarter of 2013.

 Ariad is seeking accelerated approval in patients with resistant or intolerant chronic myeloid leukemia based on the second of three phases of trials typically required for approval on the condition the company proves ponatinib’s benefit in later studies.